WebReflection/channel/README.md

 const w = new Worker('./worker.js');

-// plus a createChannel method, usable at any time const wc = w.createChannel();
+// plus a createChannel method, usable at any time
+// which optionally accepts any data found through
+// the event.data property, beside event.ports
+const wc = w.createChannel();
 wc.addEventListener('message', ({ data }) => {
   // any posted data through the channel